chamarapaul/poetic-source/README.md

   ### Creative Exploration

-  As a contributor to Poetic Source, you have the opportunity to explore the creative possibilities that emerge when we treat code as a poetic medium.
+  As a contributor to Poetic Source, you have the opportunity to explore the creative possibilities that emerge when we treat code as a poetic medium:
   - Experiment with different programming languages, poetic forms, and computer science concepts
   - Use programming and syntax constraints to create meaning and beauty
   - Discover new ways to express ideas through code